glotzerlab/gsd/doc/hoomd-examples.rst

     s.particles.position = [[0,0,0],[1,1,1], [-1,-1,-1], [1,-1,-1]]
     s.configuration.box = [3, 3, 3, 0, 0, 0]

-`gsd.hoomd` represents the state of a single frame with an instance of the class `gsd.hoomd.Snapshot`.
+`gsd.hoomd.Snapshot` stores the state of a single system configuration, or frame, in the file.
 Instantiate this class to create a system configuration.
 All fields default to `None`.
 Each field is written to the file when not `None` **and** when the data does not match the data in the first frame or defaults specified in the schema.

 Create a hoomd gsd file
 ^^^^^^^^^^^^^^^^^^^^^^^